Bolivar Flats

 Archaeological discoveries, notably at Caplen Mound, provide evidence of the early presence of native peoples in the region, indicating a deep-rooted connection to the land and its resources.

 In 1819, James Long established his operations in the area that would later become Port Bolivar.
-By 1838, the land was surveyed by Samuel D. Parr and was granted to him by the Republic of Texas, initially named Parrsville.
+By 1838, Samuel D. Parr surveyed the land which the Republic of Texas granted him and initially named Parrsville.

-Bolivar Flats stands out as a globally recognized bird area.
+Bolivar Flats is a globally recognized bird area.
 It is part of the Western Hemisphere Shorebird Reserve Network (WHSRN), highlighting its international importance for bird conservation.

-The Houston Audubon Society manages this site and has played a pivotal role in maintaining its ecological integrity since its designation as a WHSRN Site of International Importance in 1992.
+The Bolivar Flats Audubon Sanctuary manages this site and has played a pivotal role in maintaining its ecological integrity since 1992 when it was designated a WHSRN Site of International Importance.

 Visitors can explore its beaches, observe the rich birdlife, and immerse themselves in the serene beauty of the Gulf Coast.
 This area, once traversed by native peoples and later shaped by historical events, continues to be a vital part of Texas' natural and cultural landscape.

 During the colder months, Bolivar Flats becomes a bustling hub for bird migration.
-An astounding number of over 35,000 shorebirds flock to this sanctuary, offering a spectacular sight for birdwatchers.
+An astounding 35,000 shorebirds flock to this sanctuary, offering a spectacular sight for birdwatchers.

 Among these visiting birds, the American Avocet stands out for its significant numbers.
 Most winters, the flats host around 5,000 birds, highlighting the Bolivar Peninsula's importance as a bird habitat.